bbelderbos/bbelderbos.github.io/_posts/2017-01-31-pybites-blog.md

 * When you have to blog (explain) something you learn much more.
 Apart from the code challenges, I learned a lot from explaining [deque](http://pybit.es/collections-deque.html), [pep8](http://pybit.es/pep8.html), [itertools](http://pybit.es/itertools-examples.html), [oop](http://pybit.es/oop-primer.html) and [Python's data model](http://pybit.es/python-data-model.html).

-* This blog runs on Jekyll and I think static site generators are awesome.
+* bobbelderbos.com runs on Jekyll and I think static site generators are awesome.
 That's why we went with Pelican (Python!) for PyBites.
 We [learned a lot](http://pybit.es/install-me.html) in the process and managing content on Github as a team is really convenient.

 * Jupyter notebooks are a great learning tool.
 This week we found a [great plugin](https://github.com/danielfrg/pelican-ipynb) to embed them in our posts (examples [here](http://pybit.es/oop-primer.html) and [here](http://pybit.es/python-data-model.html)).

 * Maybe most important of all, we have a lot of fun in the process.
 PyBites has been a long time coming for us.
 The difference in our background and experience should make PyBites approachable to all.
-We hope you enjoy it as much as we do creating it.
+We hope you enjoy it as much as we enjoy creating it.

 ---